 Video of the Day

-There are different reasons why fruits and vegetables go bad.
+There are different reasons why fruits and vegetables spoil.
 Moisture degrades foods like lettuce and berries, as pooled water will break them down faster.

-On the other hand, moisture keeps some foods fresh (think: hardy veggies like carrots and celery, per the Centers for Disease Control and Prevention (CDC).
+On the other hand, moisture keeps some foods fresh, such as hardy veggies like carrots and celery, per the Centers for Disease Control and Prevention (CDC).
 And then there's a class of fruits and veggies — such as mangoes and peaches — that give off ethylene gas, which speeds up the ripening of nearby produce, according to the CDC.

 Keeping our groceries fresh can be simple with these produce savers.

-Sometimes you don’t want _another_ gadget in your kitchen.
-If that’s you, try this pro tip: “I keep certain herbs — namely cilantro, parsley, and other leafier ones — fresh by storing them in a small bowl or jar of ice water in the fridge.
+Sometimes you don’t want another gadget in your kitchen.
+If that’s you, try this pro tip: “I keep certain herbs — namely cilantro, parsley and other leafier ones — fresh by storing them in a small bowl or jar of ice water in the fridge.
 It keeps the leaves super crisp and vibrant.
-It does not work, though, for basil or more tender herbs like dill and tarragon,” says Jamie Vespa, RD at _Dishing Out Health_.
+It does not work, though, for basil or more tender herbs like dill and tarragon,” says Jamie Vespa, RD of the Dishing Out Health blog.